hotgluexyz/tap-bigquery/README.md

 ```

 This tap supports discovery and state.
 It currently only supports tables that are time-paritioned.
 However,
 supporting other kinds of tables should be relatively straightforward and we will accept contributions.
-State is emitted per-partition, requiring only one read per partition.
+State is emitted per-partition, requiring only one read per partition to minimize charges for data access.
 It supports detecting tables and schemas via discovery, but it cannot reliably detect key_properties, so you will want to specify those in the catalog.

 ## Config